 tries that mourned the sudden death of Heywood Broun from pneumonia.
-Broun, besides his activities as col-Broun, besides his activities as col-umnist, critic, sports expert, news-paper publisher and occasional novel-ist and short-story writer, was a regular member of the Author, Au-thor cast, Monday nights on Mutual.
-His death came only a few hours be-fore the Author, Author broadcast, which was cancelled out of respect to his memory.
-A few months earlier to his memory.
-A few months earlier, Broun had remarked to a friend that his radio work on this program was one of the few things in his life he could take whole-hearted pleasure in he did it just for fun, without thinking of the money involved.
+Broun, besides his activities as columnist, critic, sports expert, news-paper publisher and occasional novelist and short-story writer, was a regular member of the Author, Author cast, Monday nights on Mutual.
+His death came only a few hours before the Author, Author broadcast, which was cancelled out of respect to his memory.
+A few months earlier.
+Broun had remarked to a friend that his radio work on this program was one of the few things in his life he could take whole-hearted pleasure in -he did it just for fun, without thinking of the money involved.

-Life's most embarrassing moment came the other afternoon to Karl Swenson, who plays the title role in NBC's serial, Lorenzo Jones.
+Life's most embarrassing moment came the other afternoon to Karl Swenson, who plays the title role in NBC's serial.
+Lorenzo Jones.
 (He's also Lord Henry Brinthrope in Our Gal Sunday on CBS, but that doesn't have anything to do with this story.)
-Hastily summoned to the telephone from the midst of a rehearsal, Karl heard a crisp feminine voice on the other end of the wire informing him that he'd just become the following the following the state of the stat that he'd just become the father of a bouncing baby boy.
-Karl knew some-thing was wrong.
+Hastily summoned to the telephone from the midst of a rehearsal, Karl heard a crisp feminine voice on the other end of the wire informing him that he'd just become the father of a bouncing baby boy.
+Karl knew something was wrong.
 He's married, but he'd said goodbye only that morning to his wife, and nothing had been mentioned about the arrival of a baby.
 So for five minutes he vehemently denied the charge, while the hospital nurse as vehemently assured him it was true.
-Meanwhile, an interested group of listeners gathered around the telephone, which was on the reception desk of NBC's eighth-floor studio.
+Meanwhile, an in-terested group of listeners gathered around the telephone, which was on the reception desk of NBC's eighthfloor studio.
 Finally, Karl saw the light.
 "Are you sure you want Karl Swenson?" he asked.
 "Oh, no," the nurse replied.
 "Mr. Al Swenson is the father of the baby."
 Karl dropped the telephone and ran to another studio, where Al Swenson was rehearsing as

-THEY HEAL QUICKER WITH THIS SOOTHING MEDICATED CREAM BECOME SOFTER, WHITER, LOVELIER ALMOST OVERNIGHT!
+THEY HEAL QUICKER WITH THIS SOOTHING MEDICATED CREAM BECOME SOFTER, WHITER, LOVELIER ALMOST OVERNIGHT